 North of San Francisco, just past the Golden Gate Bridge, is Mount Tamalapais.
 This Northern California mountain is flanked by the Pacific Ocean to the west, San Francisco Bay to the east and the Marin Headlands to the south.

-Here, hidden in a valley, is an ancient grove of redwoods, some of the tallest trees in the world, at Muir Woods National Monument.
+Here, hidden in a valley, is Muir Woods National Monument.

-It’s the perfect place for a hike beneath the canopy of old growth coastal redwoods near San Francisco.
+This ancient grove of redwoods contains some of the tallest trees in the world.
+So it’s the perfect place for a hike beneath the canopy of old growth coastal redwoods near San Francisco!

-Our San Francisco and Muir Woods tour, stops at Muir Woods and Sausalito for about an hour each.
+Our “Famous” San Francisco and Muir Woods tour makes stops at Muir Woods and Sausalito for about an hour each.

-Our Alcatraz and San Francisco tour, stops for closer to an hour and a half in Sausalito and Muir Woods, to give you enough time to enjoy some Muir Woods hiking.
+Our A Day in the Bay Tour, with Muir Woods, Alcatraz, and San Francisco, stops for closer to an hour and a half in Sausalito and Muir Woods, to give you enough time to enjoy some sights and hiking.

-Even our Muir Woods shuttle offers an hour to adventure around the redwoods of Muir Woods!
+Even our direct Muir Woods shuttle offers an hour to adventure around the redwoods of Muir Woods!

-No matter if you’re getting to Muir Woods from a hop on hop off bus, a Muir Woods shuttle, Muir Woods tour bus, driving on your own and reserving a parking spot in advance, or one of our Muir Woods tours from San Francisco — you’ll want to be sure to check out our three favorite trails for hiking Muir Woods in under an hour.
+No matter if you’re getting to Muir Woods from a San Francisco bus tour, a Muir Woods shuttle, a Muir Woods tour bus, or driving on your own and reserving a parking spot in advance, you’ll want to be sure to check out our three favorite trails for hiking Muir Woods in under an hour.

 View this post on Instagram